Reptiles and amphibians are two creatures that are often interchanged wrongly.

 Nevertheless, most of the few that spend time in water do not have an aquatic stage in their life cycle.
 They end up nesting and resting on land.
 An example is the crocodile.

-Regarding niche habitat, we can say that while amphibians live in aquatic environments during their larval stage, reptiles do not lay eggs in water.
+Regarding niche habitat, while amphibians live in aquatic environments during their larval stage, reptiles do not lay eggs in water.

-Even aquatic reptiles like turtle and crocodile returns to land to lay their eggs.
+Even aquatic reptiles like turtles and crocodiles returns to land to lay their eggs.

 3. Nature and Function of Their Skin

-One noticeable physical difference between reptiles and amphibians is their skin’s nature and function.
-Just as we mentioned earlier, their difference is embedded in their similarities.
+One noticeable physical difference between reptiles and amphibians is the nature and function of their skin.
+As we mentioned earlier, their differences are embedded in their similarities.

 Both amphibians and reptiles shed their skin, but the structure and biology of their skin differ greatly.